Bloeckchengrafik/obsidian-recursive-share/README.md

 ## 🌟 Overview

-With Obsidian Recursive Share, you can create share links including images, drawings, and other embeds.
+With Recursive Share for Obsidian, you can create share links including images, drawings, and other embeds.

-Obsidian Recursive Share is a **third-party plugin** for [Obsidian](https://obsidian.md).
+Recursive Share for Obsidian is a **third-party plugin** for [Obsidian](https://obsidian.md).

 ## ✨ Features